hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 Do you want to leave your inner tent at home to save some weight and use the outer tent as a tarp?

 ### Mesh as an inner tent?
 In the warmer months you would like to have a mesh as an inner tent either to have a better air circulation or to have a panorama view if there are no clouds in the sky.
-Not all tents have a mesh as an inner tent (e.g. Hilleberg) and you need to purchase them separately.
+Not all tents have a mesh as an inner tent (e.g. Hilleberg) and you need to purchase it separately.

 ### Protected or unprotected areas
 Are you hiking in a protected area like a forest or an unprotected area like on a hill or mountain which requires a stronger tent.